TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-aadconnect-synchronization-does-not-work-at-all.md

 * The Azure AD Connect sync service account has not been granted [**Log on as a Service**](https://docs.microsoft.com/windows/security/threat-protection/security-policy-settings/log-on-as-a-service) rights

-* The Azure AD Connect server is using **LocalDB** as its database, which has a 10GB limit.
+* The Azure AD Connect server is using **LocalDB** as its database, which has a 10 GB limit.
 When using LocalDB and this limit is reached, the Synchronization Service can no longer start or synchronize properly.
 To recover from this issue, refer to [Azure AD Connect: How to recover from LocalDB 10-GB limit](https://docs.microsoft.com/azure/active-directory/connect/active-directory-aadconnect-recover-from-localdb-10gb-limit).

 ### Issues connecting Azure AD Connect server to your domains or forests